akc/hops/README.md

 f=1+(x+x^2)*f;f/(1-x) => {1,2,4,7,12,20,33,54,88,143,232,376,609,986,1596}
 ```

-As a side note, one can show that our programs form a monoid under this
+As a side note, one can show that HOPS programs form a monoid under this
 type of composition.

 Be aware that `hops` may have to rename variables when composing programs: